uppedtrout/Better-config/README.md

 And to invoke her
 The Red Water of Life
 Need be split on a stone
-The stone struck with a swordDownloaded from www.holybooks.com That hath slain eleven men
+The stone struck with a sword
+That hath slain eleven men
 Sacrifices to HUBUR
 So that the Strike ringeth out